The scholarship is awarded to candidates undertaking postgraduate study within the College of Humanities and Social Science.

 Applicants must hold a University of Edinburgh degree of not more than three year’s standing.

-In 2013-2014 priority will be given to applicants undertaking postgraduate study in Classical Languages/Classical Archaeology.
-The purpose of the award is to assist candidates in travelling for study or research.
+In 2014-2015 priority will be given to applicants undertaking postgraduate study in Mental Philosophy.

 The purpose of the award is to assist candidates in travelling for study or research.